gem/oq-engine/doc/adv-manual/common-mistakes.rst

 magnitudes between 5 and 6, keep ruptures up to 200 km for magnitudes between 6 and 7, keep ruptures up to 300 km for magnitudes over 7.

-You can have both TRT and mag dependent maximum distance:

-maximum_distance = {
-   'Active Shallow Crust': 200,
-   'Subduction': 500}

 Given a rupture with tectonic region type ``trt`` and magnitude ``mag``, the engine will ignore all sites over the maximum distance ``md(trt, mag)``.
-The precise value is given via linear interpolation of the values listed in the job.ini; you can determine them as follows:
+The precise value is given via linear interpolation of the values listed in the job.ini; you can determine the distance as follows:

 >>> from openquake.hazardlib.calc.filters import MagDepDistance
 >>> md = MagDepDistance.new('[(5, 0), (6, 100), (7, 200), (8, 300)]')